Supersonic transport: Final flights

-Challenges of supersonic passenger flight
+Design

 Aerodynamics

 For all vehicles traveling through air, the force of drag is proportional to the coefficient of drag (Cd), to the square of the airspeed and to the air density.
 Since drag rises rapidly with speed, a key priority of supersonic aircraft design is to minimize this force by lowering the coefficient of drag.
 This gives rise to the highly streamlined shapes of SSTs.
 To some extent, supersonic aircraft also manage drag by flying at higher altitudes than subsonic aircraft, where the air density is lower.

 As speeds approach the speed of sound, the additional phenomenon of wave drag appears.
 This is a powerful form of drag that begins at transonic speeds (around Mach 0.88).
 Around Mach 1, the peak coefficient of drag is four times that of subsonic drag.
 Above the transonic range, the coefficient drops drastically again, although remains 20% higher by Mach 2.5 than at subsonic speeds.
 Supersonic aircraft must have considerably more power than subsonic aircraft require to overcome this wave drag, and although cruising performance above transonic speed is more efficient, it is still less efficient than flying subsonically.

 Another issue in supersonic flight is the lift to drag ratio (L/D ratio) of the wings.
 At supersonic speeds, airfoils generate lift in an entirely different manner than at subsonic speeds, and are invariably less efficient.
 For this reason, considerable research has been put into designing wing planforms for sustained supersonic cruise.
 At about Mach 2, a typical wing design will cut its L/D ratio in half (e.g., Concorde managed a ratio of 7.14, whereas the subsonic Boeing 747 has an L/D ratio of 17).
 Because an aircraft's design must provide enough lift to overcome its own weight, a reduction of its L/D ratio at supersonic speeds requires additional thrust to maintain its airspeed and altitude.